-Media Representations as Sovereignty – The Foreign Correspondents‘ Networks of German Public Service Broadcasting: Foreign Correspondents as Cosmopolitan Actors since the Second World War and the End of the Cold WarBernhard Gissibl’s postdoctoral research project analyses the growth and development of the foreign correspondents’ network of both German states during the decades of the Cold War.
+The Worlds of German Public Service Broadcasting: Foreign Correspondents as Cosmopolitan Actors since the Second World War and the End of the Cold WarBernhard Gissibl’s postdoctoral research project analyses the growth and development of the foreign correspondents’ network of both German states during the decades of the Cold War.

 Focusing in particular on the foreign correspondents of the public service broadcasting stations under the umbrella of the ARD, the project seeks to determine the internal and external, political and institutional factors that drove the expansion of the foreign correspondents’ network from the late 1940s.
 While looking at the development and change of the news geographies of both East and West German broadcasting organisations, the project asks how foreign correspondents situate Germany in the Cold War world.
 It also identifies the role and impact of the criticism made by journalists, the media sciences, Christian publications and social movements concerning the reporting of Third World affairs in TV and radio.